antonk52/webdevandstuff/wiki/typescript-assertions.md

 ## Assert functions

 Added in [v3.7](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#assertion-functions)

-Assert functions are similar to `type guards` with the only difference that the function will throw instead of returning a falsy value.
+Assert functions are similar to `type guards` with the only difference that the function throws instead of returning a falsy value.
 This works on par with nodejs [`assert`](https://nodejs.org/docs/latest/api/assert.html) module.

 Using assert function you can validate an input ie